 When a company decides to export or import a product, it has to deal with several processes for the product to reach the customer.
-The processes that involve an international business can seem intimidating if one is not within the logistics, that’s what a forwarder is for.
+The processes that involve an international business can seem intimidating, that’s what a forwarder is for.

 The freight forwarder acts as an intermediary between the client and the various transportation and logistics services involved in getting the cargo to its destination.

-Usually a forwarder, investigating and planning the best route, costs, transit times, etc., according to the goods to be transported, negotiates contracts with transports, provides necessary documents for transportation, arranges payments and requirements for the release of the cargo, always maintaining communication and control throughout the entire journey of the cargo and advises the customer.
+Usually a forwarder makes the proper investigation and planning the best route, costs, transit times, etc., according to the goods to be transported, negotiates contracts with transports, provides necessary documents for transportation and arranges payments and requirements for the release of the cargo, always maintaining communication and control throughout the entire journey of the cargo and for sure providing complete advice the customer.

-A forwarder establishes relationships with its service providers, to negotiate the best price, best route, resulting in better profitability, improving costs and time.
+A forwarder establishes relationships with its service providers to negotiate the best price and route, resulting in better profitability, improving costs and time.
 Just as a travel agent takes care of the entire plan, forwarders take care of every detail to deliver your cargo.

 There are many companies that can handle the transportation part, however the forwarder has to take into consideration that each load is different, depends on the product to be transported, and how important the variables are such as delivery times, costs, complexity of cargo handling, security and delivery requirements.